hermesj/Voynich-bowern/README.md

 In addition, the counting of word lengths, of word twins and of minimum pairs was added.
 The results were presented at the International Conference on the Voynich Manuscript on 30 November 2023.
 The paper explaining these methods can be found here: Polygraphia III: The cipher that pretends to be an artificial language - https://ceur-ws.org/Vol-3313/paper7.pdf

+If you want to re-create the corpora needed you have to run the R scripts 1, 2 and 7 from the R code folder.
+R script 9 performs the experiments of my paper.

 ## Original README from the base project
 Corpus materials to accompany Character Entropy in Modern and Historical Texts: Comparison Metrics for an Undeciphered Manuscript (Lindemann &amp; Bowern).
 The full paper is available here: https://lingbuzz.net/lingbuzz/005522 or https://arxiv.org/abs/2010.14697